Always wanted to make a WebQuest but not sure where to start? Education World has all the answers and can make the process easy for you.

 One of the most thorough is Bernie Dodge's WebQuest Page.
 According to Dodge, the six building blocks of a WebQuest are:

 Before designing a WebQuest, you'll want to have an outline handy to guide you through the process.
 A number of excellent WebQuest outlines, including Tom March's Prewriting Your WebQuest, will help.
-Templates such as Dodge's WebQuest Templates are also available online.
+Templates such as this one are available online.

 Once you have your outline or template in hand, here are some main points to include: